 The beach nearest to Archontiko Angelou is narrow and close to the road so I wouldn't really want to spend a lot of time on it.
 But then again, it doesn't matter all that much as after you go for a swim it is barely a five-minute stroll back to the garden.

 3 rooms for up to 3 persons

 2 suites for up to 4 persons (1 double bed and 2 single beds)

 WiFi in the public spaces and the garden

-Breakfast is served from 8:00 to 10:00, and to me it is the kind of start of the day that is just perfect.
+Breakfast is served from 8:00 to 10:00 in buffet style, and to me it is the kind of start of the day that is just perfect.
 Everything is homemade, vegan and gluten-free.
 Marianna does not try to impress her guests with a please-overeat breakfast.
-Instead she bakes her own gluten-free bread, offers plenty of vegan options, lets you taste homemade jams from their own fruit garden (it is one of her specialties), makes fresh orange juice on the spot, and always spoils you with a sweet treat.
+Instead she bakes her own gluten-free bread, offers plenty of vegan options, lets you taste homemade jams from their own fruit garden (it is one of her specialties), makes fresh orange juice on the spot, and always spoils you with a sweet (but healthy) treat.
 She’s into the super healthy – and very tasty – cooking and baking, which she does using coconut sugar, dates and concentrated organic grape juice.
 She serves things like gluten free and vegan pancakes, homemade vegan cheeses and yoghurt, chickpea omelettes, cookies, raw banana or chia puddings, and homemade almond milk.
-You can also expect some savoury treats like local cheese and olives and tomatoes from Marianna’s own garden.
+You can also expect some savoury treats like olives and tomatoes from Marianna’s own garden.

 There is no restaurant at Archontiko Angelou, but light meals can be prepared on request.
 You can also get a picnic basket.
 The restaurants of Alinda are just five to ten minutes away on foot.